 Warfare is bound to happen, and as we get closer and closer to Jesus’ return, it will more than likely increase in scope and frequency.
 But when those attacks come, whether physical or mental, we must remember our position in Christ.
 The enemy is more powerful than we are, but he is nothing in the face of our God.
 So the next time you are under attack, remember to take authority in Jesus’ name, praise Him with your whole heart, and keep standing on the promises of God..

 Check Out These Other Posts

-If you like articles about spiritual warfare, try Spiritual Warfare: A Defeated Foe in which God gives me a visual about the devil’s eventual demise.
+If you like articles about spiritual warfare, try Spiritual Warfare: A Defeated Foe in which God gives me a visual of the devil’s eventual demise.
 If you like more stories about school, try God Knows Even When You Don’t — So Pray in which prayers take care of a graffiti problem on campus.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.